divanagech1/register/README.md

-# register
-synergy online registeration system by php and mysql
+ online registeration system by php and mysql